upfluence/hypertable/README.md

 #### Custom rendering resolver (Optional)

-If no RenderingResolver is provided, Hypertable uses a default resolver with built-in renderers with built-in renderers that support:
+If no RenderingResolver is provided, Hypertable uses a default resolver with built-in renderers that support:

-- `integer` type: this will properly format numbers in cells and brings range-based filtering
+- `integer` type: properly formats numbers in cells and brings range-based filtering
 - `timestamp` type: properly displays dates and brings calendar-based filtering
 - a default `text` renderer to display textual content and filter using a typeahead input